Dean Stockwell of 'Quantum Leap,' 'Blue Velvet' dies at 85

 NEW YORK (AP) — Dean Stockwell, a top Hollywood child actor who gained new success in middle age in the sci-fi series “Quantum Leap” and in a string of indelible performances in film, including David Lynch's “Blue Velvet,” Wim Wenders' “Paris, Texas” and Jonathan Demme's “Married to the Mob,” has died.
 He was 85.

-Agent Jay Schwartz said Stockwell died of natural causes at home Sunday.
+Jay Schwartz, a family spokesperson, said Stockwell died of natural causes at home Sunday.